Note: You do NOT have to be a Michigan State University Alumni to participate in this trip!

 Enjoy a fantastic dinner and relax in front of the giant fireplace after another great day of winter activities.
 We will have a slide show to highlight the week’s adventures and share our stories.

 8 am-11 am - Breakfast.
 Departure at your leisure.
-Please note that the ground transportation van to Marquette will depart at 9:30 am.

 What is included: Three nights of lodging at Chamberlin’s Old Forest Inn in Curtis.
 Chamberlin’s is nestled high on a bluff overlooking Big Manistique Lake in Michigan's Upper Peninsula.
 This incredible lakeside country inn offers charming accommodations and casual fine dining.
 Rich in history, this gracious 7500 square ft., 19th century-style lakeside dwelling was built by a railroad company to serve as a passenger hotel near the Curtis train station.
 More than one hundred years later the inn continues to embrace travelers with warmth, comfortable lodging and stunning views.